skorpionkoder/MunicipalityTax.API/README.md

 Buying & Owning Real Estate Nordic

-.NET Core 6 application which manages taxes applied in different municipalities.
+.NET Core 6 WebAPI which manages taxes applied in different municipalities.
 The taxes are valid for a period of time.

 Example: Municipality Copenhagen has its taxes scheduled like this:
 - yearly tax = 0.2 (for period 2020.01.01-2020.12.31),